|La Baronnie Gite||Self Catering||Saturday||3||6||2||Cot|

 |Unique benefits of property||The Dordogne area is just gorgeous with a wealth of history, places to visit and a wonderful climate.
 We viewed over 30 properties before choosing La Baronnie.
 Our sunny, South-facing location amongst wooded hills with rocky outcrops is idyllic, with spectacular chateau forts and honey-coloured medieval towns and villages nearby, who could want for more?
 We love the house and its views, its warm-coloured stone, traditional french windows, shutters and pigeonnier tower, its quirky layout and character, numerous patios, woodland, pool with a view and traditional French cattle-stalls in the gîte.|

 The Sunday market in St Cyprien is always worth a visit at any time of the year.
 Local producers of food and drink can be found as well as local crafts and plants.
-Sit on one of the many pavement cafés and watch the world go by, or pop into the fish shop for an early morning glass of rosé and half a dozen oysters.
+Sit on one of the many pavement cafés and watch the world go by, either for a coffee or an early morning glass of rosé!
 Perfect on a sunny summers morning!

 Our nearest restaurant and arguably one of the best in the area.
 Fine dining in lovely surroundings, with an outside terrace for the summer and indoor restaurant featuring fantastic works of art by local artists.
 The chef is the owner and his wife front of house and both so welcoming and friendly.
 However as it gets busy, booking is recommended.

 The former home of the singer and activist Josephine Baker is only 7 km away.
 It is a beautiful chateau and is how she had it in the 1920s.
 Her story is fascinating if sad.
 There are beautiful gardens, a superb restaurant and the falconry display is worth a look.

 Perched high on the hill above Beynac this impressive fortress was once home to Richard the Lionheart.
 Wonderful views over the Dordogne valley towards St Cyprien.